dmitry-merzlyakov/nledger/nledger.md

 ## System Requirements

-NLedger is a .Net console application so basic requirements are very simple; you have have either .Net Framework or .Net Core installed on your machine:
+NLedger is a .Net console application so basic requirements are very simple; you have to have either .Net Framework or .Net Core installed on your machine:

 - [.Net Framework 4.5 or higher](https://dotnet.microsoft.com/download/dotnet-framework) (for .Net Framework version of NLedger)
 - [.Net Core SDK or Runtime 3.1 or higher](https://dotnet.microsoft.com/download/dotnet-core/3.1) (for .Net Core version)